Kylie Jenner: 2019–2020: Debut of Kylie Skin

 In January 2020, Jenner announced she had trademarked Kylie Con, Kylie Kon, and Kylie Museum.
 In the same month, her sister Kendall confirmed that a cosmetics line in collaboration with Jenner's Kylie Cosmetics was in the process.
 Kylie Cosmetics launched Kylie Cosmetics x Kendall Jenner on June 26, 2020.
 Still in the same month, Jenner announced that Kylie Cosmetics will launch a Valentine's Day Collection named after Jenner's daughter, Stormi.
-The Stormi Collection was launched in February 1, the same day as her daughter's birthday.
+The Stormi Collection was launched on February 1, the same day as her daughter's birthday.
 Jenner made a cameo appearance in singers Ariana Grande and Justin Bieber's "Stuck with U" music video in May 2020.
 The following month, the Jenners sisters addressed reports that their fashion brand Kendall + Kylie has failed to pay factory workers in Bangladesh as a result of the COVID-19 pandemic.
 It was reported that Global Brands Group (GBG) previously listed the Kendall + Kylie brand on its website.
 As a result, the Jenners stated that their company is owned by a separate entity known as 3072541 Canada Inc. even though they say that their brand "has worked with CAA-GBG in the past, in a sales and business development capacity only" and that they "do not currently have any relationship at all with GBG".
 In August 2020, Kylie Cosmetics launched Summer Sailor collection which marked the launch of Jenner's first-ever false lashes.
 In the same month, she made a cameo in Cardi B and Megan Thee Stallion's "WAP" music video, alongside singers Normani and Rosalía; a petition asking that Jenner's cameo be edited out of the video reached over 65,000 signatures.

 Jenner topped the Forbes list of highest paid celebrities for 2020.